Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-As you can see, there was a typo in the key used to get the dictionary value. so, this is a key error and it is straight forward what to fix.
-Lets fix this.
+As you can see, there was a typo in the key used to get the dictionary value. so, this is a key error and the fix is quite straight forward.
+Let's do this!

 ```py
 Last login: Tue Dec  3 15:20:41 on ttys002